Umami Pot

 Satoimo no Nikorogashi (Simmered Taro)

-Satoimo no Nikorogashi is a perfect choice for those interested in trying a traditional Japanese simmered dish.
-You can enjoy the unique creamy texture of Japanese taro along with a sweet and savory simmering sauce.
-Experience the natural flavor of taro combined with the essence of Japan.
+Satoimo no Nikorogashi is a great choice if you want to try a traditional Japanese simmered dish made with taro.
+You can enjoy the creamy texture of the taro combined with a sweet and savory sauce, and experience its natural flavor infused with the essence of Japanese cuisine.

 Jump to: